Benawi/OOP-School-Library/README.md

 ### Usage <a name="usage"></a>

-To run the project, instantiate the class files in `main.rb` and execute the following command:
+To run the project, instantiate the class files in `main. rb` and execute the following command:

 ```
   ruby main.rb